March MICHIGAN 2023: Top Events and Things to Do in Michigan in March

-There’s so many things to do in Michigan in March with events, festivals, and celebrations happening all over, from the shores of Lake Superior in the U.P all the way down to the lower peninsula.
+There are so many things to do in March in Michigan, with events, festivals, and celebrations happening all over.

-It’s winter in Michigan and the snow is still on the ground, but every so often we get that warm spring breeze.
-Happily, it reminds us that the winter fun is fleeting: the sun is on its way and summer vacation is just around the corner.
+Sure, March still feels like winter in Michigan with snow is still on the ground Every now and then, a warm spring breeze appears.
+Happily, it reminds us that the winter fun is fleeting and the sun is on its way and summer vacation is just around the corner.

 March Michigan events, festivals, and more will leave you both wanting the snow to stay just a little while longer, but getting excited for the spring thaw.
 It’s spring break time, too, a perfect time for a visit in Michigan.